Ru

 Printed circuit boards (PCBs) are the backbones of modern electronic equipment.
 No matter it is a small mobile phone, computer or other electronic equipment, or a variety of large complex industrial machines, circuit boards play an important role in ensuring their operation normal.

-So, how are these important circuit boards made?
-How do they go from design to production?
-In this blog post, we will delve into the manufacturing process of PCBs and understand the detailed steps from design to material use and finally to the finished product.
-Whether you are new to electronics or interested in modern technology, this article will provide you with detailed answers to how circuit boards are made.
+So, what are circuit boards made of?
+How are PCBs made?
+How does the PCB manufacturing process work?
+In this post, we will explore PCB design and manufacturing, covering everything from circuit board material selection to the printed circuit board manufacturing process.
+Whether you are new to electronics or interested in PCB production, this article will guide you through how to make a PCB or how circuit boards are made.

 The printed circuit board (PCB) is the core part of electronic equipment, like the "heart" of a device.
 It not only provides support for the electronic components, but also connects them together through conductive copper pathways, which we call "trace".
 These traces allow current to flow freely through the circuit, ensuring each component to perform its specific function.